 Q. What is the electrical system in Jamaica?

 Jamaica's electrical system is the same as the U.S. 110 volts / 50 cycles so you will not need an adapter if you opt to bring items requiring electricity such as hairdryers or portable stereos.

 Q. What is the currency in Jamaica?

 The official currency in Jamaica is the Jamaican Dollar.
-Currently the exchange rate is approximately US $1.00 = JA $100.00.
-You may exchange money into Jamaican Dollars at banks or licensed exchange bureaus in the airport or in resort towns.
+You may exchange money into Jamaican Dollars at banks or licensed exchange bureaus.
+There are also ATM's in Jamaica.
 Most establishments also accept US dollars, traveler's checks, and credit cards.

 Q. What options do we have for ground transportation and/or car rentals?

 The local taxi's in Jamaica are very expensive so VillasInJamaica.com offers several options for transportation while in Jamaica.

 Round trip aiport transfers vary in price depending on how many people require the service and the location of your villa in Jamaica.
 Car rentals rates are subject to GCT tax, insurance, and liability deposits, but this is included in transfers and weekly van & driver services.
 Please remember that in Jamaica you must drive on the left.